The Fallback Girl is Mr Unavailable’s Disgruntled Customer

 You feel confused.
 Why go to the trouble of making a song and dance about the product if he wasn’t going to sell it to you?
 Yes you know you felt a bit awkward when you were listening to his sales patter and you did wonder why he was showing you this particular product when it didn’t look anything like the one on the box.
 But he seemed to really want to wow you, show you a good time and make sure that you’re shopping experience was unforgettable.
-You remember feeling a bit uncomfortable around him, a little distrusting, wondering if this was all too good to be true.
-He assures you that what you have, is just fine and that you’ll love it.
-But you don’t love it when you get home because you keep thinking back to that amazing product.
-You know it’s out there, you just need to get your hands on it, but each time you ask him, he says that what you have is what you’re going to get, but then confuses you by alluding to the possibility of getting the one you really want.

 Sound familiar?
 It should do.
-You, the Fallback Girl are the disgruntled customer who wants an exchange.
+You, the Fallback Girl, are the disgruntled customer who wants an exchange.

-You feel violated by the Trade Descriptions Act but you’re also a victim to your own inflated expectations that are based more in what you perceive the product can do in your capable hands as opposed to what it’s actually capable of doing based on the specification.
-You’re like someone who doesn’t read the instructions, sets up the product blindly and then wonders what went wrong.
-You want more than Mr Unavailable can deliver, and even though he has in many respects misled you to believe that there is more on offer, you have had more than enough tangible proof in his contradictory actions and words, to know that what you want and what you’re going to end up with, are two totally different things.
+You want more than Mr Unavailable can deliver.
+And even though he has, in many respects, misled you to believe that more is on offer, you have had more than enough tangible proof in his contradictory actions and words, to know that what you want and what you’re going to end up with, are two totally different things.

-Sometimes we fall in love and give our heart before we know who it is we are dealing with, and then we do.
-In my case he plain blatantly lied to my face and well, I believed him.
-He wanted this and he wanted that and all of that with me.
-I asked him if all this was too much for him to handle, he went Nooooooooo….and then when I ask him to step up to his word, he gives me this look and goes “Things change” and then goes “Lets Break Up” just like that, without batting an eyelid.
-One minute you are idealised then discarded like trash.
-And the worse is this, even as we know this is more to do with him, we end up feeling like we did something wrong.
+“Sometimes we fall in love and give our heart before we know who it is we are dealing with.
+And then we do.
+In my case, he plain blatantly lied to my face and well, I believed him.
+He wanted this and that and all of that with me.
+I asked him if all this was too much for him to handle.
+He went Nooooooooo.
+And then when I ask him to step up to his word, he gives me this look and goes “Things change” and then goes “Let’s Break Up” just like that, without batting an eyelid.
+One minute, you are idolised then discarded like trash.
+And the worst is this, even as we know this is more to do with him, we end up feeling like we did something wrong.”
+Indra, Baggage Reclaim reader comment

-The one thing you are both doing right is finding people who are most likely to give the relationship that you want, knowingly or unknowingly.
-Most Mr Unavailable’s know upfront or have a pretty major inkling that they are limited in what they have to offer.
-Many are well meaning and have some good intentions, but habitual Mr Unavailable’s have been around the block a few times so they know the drill.
-Likewise, so do you, so you do get the relationship that you want with him, it’s just that you don’t know that it’s the relationship that you want, because aside from most of us being programmed to expect to find someone and fall in love, you have self-esteem issues that have you catering to unhealthy relationship patterns that you’re probably not fully aware of.
+Likewise, so do you, so you do get the relationship that you want with him, it’s just that you don’t know that it’s the relationship that you want.
+Like pretty much everyone’s on the plaza net, you’re programmed to expect to find someone and fall in love.
+You also, however, have self-esteem issues that cater to unhealthy relationship patterns that you’re probably not fully aware of.

 You’re out of sync with what you profess to want.